Agoric/agoric-sdk/packages/notifier/README.md

 // finished done
 ```

-The difference between the two pairs is that the NotifierKit is a lossy
-conveyor of non-final values whereas the SubscriptionKit is a lossless conveyor
-of non-final values.
-They both losslessly convey termination, so the
-SubscriptionKit losslessly conveys the entire async iteration.
+Note that SubscriptionKit is a *lossless conveyor* of non-final values.
+It conveys all of
+an async iteration’s non-final values, as well as the termination (if not necessarily the
+actual final value).

+On the other hand, NotifierKit is a *lossy conveyor* of non-final values, but does also
-Had the example above started with
+losslessly convey termination.
+Had the example above started with the following instead
+of using `makeSubscriberKit()`,
 ```js
 const { updater, notifier } = makeNotifierKit();
 ```
+...and had the different variables (`updater` and `notifier` replacing `publication`
-propagating the variable renaming through the rest of the code, the code above
+and `subscription`) renamed through the rest of the code, the code is still correct.
+However,
-remains correct, but Alice and Bob may each have missed either or both of the
+Alice and Bob may each have missed either or both of the non-final values due to NotifierKit’s
-non-final values.
+lossy conveyor nature.

 ## Distributed Operation

-Both pairs can be used in a
+Either makeNotifierKit or makeSubscriberKit can be used in a multicast manner with good
-multicast manner with good distributed systems properties, where there is only
+distributed systems properties, where there is only one producing site but any number of
-one producing site but any number of consuming sites.
-The producer is not
-vulnerable to the consumers and the consumers are not vulnerable to each other.
+consuming sites.
+The producer is not vulnerable to the consumers; they cannot cause the kit
+to malfunction or prevent the code producing values from making progress.
+The consumers are
+not vulnerable to each other; one can’t cause other consumers to hang or miss values.

-For distributed operation, all the iteration values---non-final values,
+For distributed operation, all the iteration values---non-final values, successful completion
-successful completion value, failure reason---must be `Passable`, that is, they
-must be values that can somehow be passed betwen vats.
-The rest of this page
+value, failure reason---must be `Passable`; values that can somehow be passed between vats.
-assumes all these values are Passable.
+The rest of this doc assumes all these values are Passable.

+The makeNotifierKit() or makeSubscriptionKit() call makes the notifier/updater or
-The maker is used to make the pair on the producer's site.
-As a result, both
+publication/subscription pair on the producer's site.
+As a result, both the `iterationObserver` and
-the iterationObserver and the initial asyncIterable are on the producer's site.
+the initial `asyncIterable` are on the producer's site.
+If Producer Paula sends Consumer Bob
-If Paula the producer sends Bob the asyncIterable, Bob receives a possibly
+the `asyncIterable`, Bob receives a possibly remote reference to the asyncIterable.
+Consumers can
+be remote from the producer of their consumed content.

-remote reference to the async iterable Bob's code above is still correct if he
+Bob's code above is still correct if he uses this reference directly, since `observeIteration` only
-uses this
-reference directly, since `observeIteration` only needs its first argument to
-be an `ERef<AsyncIterable<Passable>>`, that is, a reference of some sort to an
-AsyncIterable conveying Passable values.
-This reference may be a local
+needs its first argument to be a reference of some sort to an AsyncIterable conveying Passable
-AsyncIterable, a remote presence of an AsyncIterable, or a local or remote
+values.
+This reference may be a local AsyncIterable, a remote presence of an AsyncIterable, or a
-promise for an AsyncIterable. `observeIteration` only sends it eventual
+local or remote promise for an AsyncIterable. `observeIteration` only sends it eventual messages
-messages using `E` (equivalent to the tildot syntax `~.`), and so doesn't care
-about these differences.
+using `E` (equivalent to the tildot syntax `~.`), and so doesn't care about these differences.

-Although Bob's code is correct, it is sub-optimal.
-Its distributed systems
-properties are not terrible, but Bob can do better using the
+While correct, Bob’s code is sub-optimal.
+Its distributed systems properties are not terrible, but
-`getSharableSubsciptionInternals()` method provided by both NotifierKit and
+Bob does better using `getSharableSubscriptionInternals()` (provided by both NotifierKit and
-SubscriptionKit.
-This enables consumer Bob to make a local AsyncIterable that
+SubscriptionKit).
+This lets Bob make a local AsyncIterable that coordinates better with producer
-coordinates better with producer Paula's IterationObserver.
-Alice's code is
+Paula's IterationObserver.

-less forgiving.
-She's using JavaScript's `for-await-of` loop which requires a
+Subscriber Alice's above code is less forgiving.
+She's using JavaScript's `for-await-of` loop
-local AsyncIterable.
+which requires a local AsyncIterable.
 It cannot handle a remote reference to an AsyncIterable
-at
-Paula's site.
-Alice has no choice but to make an AsyncIterable at her site.
+at Paula's site.
+Alice has to make an AsyncIterable at her site by using `getSharableSubsciptionInternals()`.
-Using `getSharableSubsciptionInternals()` is the best way for her to do so.
-She
-can replace her last line, the call to `consume(subscription)` with
+She can replace her call to `consume(subscription)` with:

 ```js
 import { makeSubscription } from '@agoric/notifier';